Find The Best Divorce & Family Lawyers Near You

 We independently review and list the top divorce lawyers and family solicitors in the towns and cities near you.
 100% free.

 If you have children, making arrangements for residence and contact will be some of the biggest decisions you will make once you separate or divorce.

 You and your spouse will have to decide where your child will live and who will become the primary caregiver.
 You also need to decide how and when your child should have contact with the non-resident parent.

-Many couples are able to make arrangements with as little disruption as possible.
+Many couples are able to make arrangements between them to suit their family circumstances.
 However, other situations are more complicated, and it is possible that you won’t be able to reach an agreement with the other parent.

 Depending on the age of your child, you may want to get their input into this decision.
 However, their wishes and feelings – and any decision you make – may not be legally binding.

 As a child cannot legally decide who they want to live with until they are 16, the responsibility for this decision usually rests with the parents.

 At what age can a child decide?